 Food intolerances may be triggered by various natural compounds found in foods (natural sugars or proteins) or common food additives (such as natural and artificial colors, preservatives, antioxidants, and flavor enhancers) that can cause reactions through various mechanisms in the body.

 There is currently dispute about the specific mechanisms involved in different reactions to foods, and many tests to identify the suspected culprit(s) can be unreliable.
-Clinical experience has shown that an elimination diet is one of the best tools for identifying such foods and is very safe, as long a variety of foods are still eaten supplying all of the body’s essential nutrients.
+Clinical experience holds that an elimination diet is one of the best tools for identifying such foods and is very safe, as long a variety of foods are still eaten supplying all of the body’s essential nutrients.

 Symptoms of food intolerance can vary widely.
 They can include stomach and bowel irritation, headaches, hives, itching, and even vague feelings of being unwell, such as flu-like aches and pains, unusual tiredness, or concentration problems.
 Certain foods and food groups also exacerbate symptoms in people with specific conditions such as autoimmune disorders, migraines, IBS, gastroesophageal reflux (GERD) and others.